escottalexander/stablecoin-challenge/README.md

 - Leverage ~ You could deposit ETH and borrow a stablecoin but only use it to buy more ETH, increasing your exposure to the ETH price movements (to the upside 🎢 or the downside 🔻😰).
 - Tax Advantages ~ In many jurisdictions, money obtained from a loan is taxed differently than money obtained other ways.
 It might be advantageous to avoid outright selling of an asset and instead get a loan against it.

-> 👍 Now that you know the background of what is and is not possible with onchain lending, lets dive in to the challenge!
+> 👍 Now that you know the background of what is and is not possible with onchain lending, let's dive in to the challenge!

 > 💬 The Lending contract accepts ETH deposits and allows depositor's to take out a loan in CORN 🌽.
 The contract tracks each depositor's address and only allows them to borrow as long as they maintain at least 120% of the loans value in ETH.
 If the collateral falls in value or if CORN goes up in value then the borrower's position may be liquidatable by anyone who pays back the loan.
 The liquidator has an incentive to do this because they collect a 10% fee on top of the value of the loan.